openhab/openhab-docs/_addons_bindings/zwave/readme.md

 Note that updating this value will cause the controller to be reinitialised which will take all your Z-Wave devices offline for a short period.

+#### Battery Device Awake Duration [controller_maxawakeperiod]

+This sets the maximum awake time for battery nodes (in seconds).
+This should be set high enough to allow initialization and healing to proceed uninterupted by a "Go to Sleep" command.
+The "Go to Sleep" will normally be sent much earlier (when the device is fully initializated and no messages remain in the device queue).
+This is just a backstop for when Zwave communications breakdown between the controller and the device. (see #### Message Routing)

+It is defined in seconds.

 #### Default Wakeup Period [controller_wakeupperiod]

 This sets the system wide default wakeup period.
 If a battery device does not have the wakeup period set to a value, then the system will configure it to use this value during the device configuration.